 There are many potential causes of uveitis.
 Sometimes the true cause is never discovered.
 Common causes are:

-- Lens damage resulting in the leakage of lens protein, and tumors
+- lens damage resulting in the leakage of lens protein

 What are the clinical signs of uveitis?